Impact Report

 RTC continues to lead trail advocacy at the state level, pushing for vital legislation and programs to support states in completing their trails and active transportation infrastructure and achieving substantial economic, transportation and quality of life goals.
 Working closely with trail and bike advocates, transportation professionals and legislatures, we focus on providing safe walking and biking routes for children and adults, removing barriers to access, eliminating bike- and pedestrian-related injuries and fatalities, and decreasing vehicle emissions.

-Learn more about it from Drew Dupuy, RTC’s Director of State-Level Policy.
+Learn more about our accomplishments this year from Drew Dupuy, RTC’s Director of State-Level Policy.

 A Vital Tool for Deploying TA Funding